shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 "When could we leave?" asked Jewel, examining the pattern in her gown.
 Marina looked up and smiled.

-"Whenever you are ready," the fox smiled.
+"Whenever you are ready," the fox said.

 "Okay."
 Jewel took a deep breath, savoring the smell of rain, the tiny currents of air tickling her fur.
 "Okay.
 Yes, I want to go."